Botanical: Stellaria media

 parts used: aerial parts

-energetics: bitter, cool
+energetics: sweet, bitter, moist, cool

-action: diuretic, demulcent, expectorant, and mildly laxative
+action: diuretic, demulcent, expectorant, mildly laxative, nutritive, vulnerary

 Chickweed has a fragile, shallow and fibrous root system.
 And, while that may be true, I can pull it by the handful, root and all, and it grows still.
 It trails across the ground over a foot in any direction and can sometimes stand up on its fragile stems as high as 6 to 8 inches.

 The leaves, with a point at the tip are opposite, oval, and smooth.
 Chickweed is readily distinguished from the plants of the same genus by the line of hairs that runs up the stem on one side only, which when it reaches a pair of leaves is continued on the opposite side.